alsash110/comm-2216-obs/docs/standard_input/standard_io.md

 ## Using Standard IO

-You will be guided through this instruction set to make use of stdin and stdout.
+This instruction set uses stdin and stdout to show you how these commands work.
 At the end of the set, you will have a deeper understanding of how these processes work.

 ---